winitzki/scall/tutorial/programming_dhall.md

 This code is somewhat simpler than the code in the section "Nested recursive types: Perfect trees" that needed to use the continuation monad as the type `R`.

-We see that concrete computations with the higher-kinded Church encoding give flexibilty but require guessing some nontrivial choices of type constructors that can be only justified after the code is written and tested.
+We see that concrete computations with the higher-kinded Church encoding give flexibilty but require guessing and  choices of type constructors that can be only justified after the code is written and tested.

 #### Functor properties